-Lists of construction equipment, the anticipated construction schedule, and associated emissions calculations and references for the Overland Segment are provided in Appendix K.
+Lists of construction equipment, the anticipated construction schedule, associated emissions calculations using EPA's MOVES program, and references for the Overland Segment are provided in Appendix K.

 Construction-related air pollutant emissions would primarily result from diesel fuel-powered internal combustion engines, such as bulldozers, bucket loaders, cranes, rock trenchers and other heavy equipment, and from fugitive dust.
 Dust emissions would occur from unpaved roads, vegetation and site clearing, debris removal, bedrock blasting, and other earthmoving activities.
 The gaseous and particulate emissions would not be continuous and would be distributed over a relatively large area.